leiabarrowes/Rr/DS.md

 This Design Spec will cover the following aspects of the Games:

-*Client side programming language
+-Client side programming language
-*Data storage requirements and tool choices
+-Data storage requirements and tool choices
-*Client system architechture
+-Client system architechture
-*Major entry points (URL's) to the site
+-Major entry points (URL's) to the site
-*Mathematical model for gameplay
+-Mathematical model for gameplay
-*Software test strategy
+-Software test strategy
-*Software deployment instructions
+-Software deployment instructions

 The following do not apply to the Genetics Games and will not be discussed in the Design Spec:

-*Server software and overall architecture
+-Server software and overall architecture
-*Server side programming language
+-Server side programming language
-*Data storage requirements and tool choices
+-Data storage requirements and tool choices
-*Server system architecture
+-Server system architecture
-*Bug Tracking Strategy
+-Bug Tracking Strategy

 ##Client Side Programming Language